 I looked towards the corner because of the colour.

 This is GobQ's 3rd hardcopy title.
-Like El Gato Eficaz / Deathcats, it is also available as a e-book.
+Like El Gato Eficaz / Deathcats, it is also available as an e-book.

 My next reading will be on Barbara La Morticella's Talking Earth, on KBOO (Portland), 10:00-11:00 pm, Monday, September 19th, 2011.
 There'll be 3 of us: Barbara La Morticella, Christine Homitsu White, and me.

-I'll read a few very short poems, as well.
+I'll read a few very short poems.
 Hope you will join us, then, or by podcast.